 - Walk along the Ballona Wetlands Trail, a beautiful and easy 1.5 route along a small stretch of wetlands that meets the ocean on the west

-Westchester is a pretty quiet and laid-back area that caters to families and commuters who work Downtown and in the tech-heavy Playa Vista to the north.
+Westchester is a quiet and laid-back area that caters to families and commuters working Downtown and in the tech-heavy Playa Vista to the north.
 You’ll find that most hotels are the same and offer quiet, easy stays.

-- Best Budget Hotel: La Quinta by Wyndham LAX
+- Budget Hotel: La Quinta by Wyndham LAX

-- Best Luxury Hotel: Renaissance Los Angeles Airport Hotel
+- Luxury Hotel: Renaissance Los Angeles Airport Hotel

 See Related: Best Day Trips from San Diego, California